 For more information about internships, check out our internship page.

 During their senior year, student in the sociology or criminology program may conduct supervised research with faulty assistance.
-This is ideal for students interested in graduate school, for more information contact Dr. Lisa Melander at email@example.com.
+This is ideal for students interested in graduate school, for more information contact Dr. Nadia Shapkina (firstname.lastname@example.org).

-The sociology program also offers multiple specializations for interested students including:
+The sociology program also offers two specializations within the sociology major including: